Plasture acid salicilic

 Orthoses — for hallux valgus, hammer toes.

-Calluses in diabetics must NOT be treated with salicylic acid — risk of necrotic ulcerations due to poor vascularization and neuropathy.
-Treatment ONLY by podiatrist/doctor.
+Calluses in diabetics must NOT be treated with salicylic acid — risk of necrotic ulceration due to poor vascularization and neuropathy.
+Treatment ONLY by a podiatrist/physician.

-Severe pain, inflammation, bleeding, rapid spread, associated diabetes, callus that returns quickly after treatment (suspect plantar wart — HPV, requires different approach).
+Severe pain, inflammation, bleeding, rapid spread, associated diabetes, a callus that returns quickly after treatment (suspected plantar wart — HPV, requires a different approach).

 Search the pharmacy